 - PhD, University of Rhode Island

-Dr. Dai’s research focuses on sustainable materials and structures for civil infrastructure applications.
-Her research focuses on sustainable materials and structures for civil infrastructure applications.
-Her research integrates computational analysis, experimental testing and sensor techniques to investigate asphalt mixtures, cementitious concrete and composites, geopolymer and polymer composites.
-Her research has also been involved with other multidisciplinary areas: micromechanics, finite element method, discrete element method, fracture mechanics, molecular dynamic simulation, image-based computation, characterization and sensing for damage mechanism, self-healing materials, alternative and sustainable infrastructure materials, active material actuator design for structure vibration reduction.
+Her research integrates design, processing and characterization, computational analysis, experimental testing and sensor techniques to investigate asphalt mixtures, concrete, geopolymer and fiber-reinforced polymer composites.
+Her research has been involved with other multidisciplinary areas: micromechanics, finite element method, discrete element method, fracture mechanics, molecular dynamic simulation, image-based computation, characterization and sensing for damage mechanism, self-healing materials, alternative and sustainable infrastructure materials, active-material actuator design and aerodynamic and aeroelastic simulation.
 She has taught class such as matrix structural analysis, finite element analysis and advanced mechanics of materials.

 Links of Interest